Qussay-AlQirim/Netlfix_COVID_Analysis/README.md

 <p>
   Set of questions to answer:
     *Netflix
-      1.Which Country has the highest amount of Movies?
+      *Which Country has the highest amount of Movies?
-      2.Which Movie has the highest IMDB Score?
+      *Which Movie has the highest IMDB Score?
-      3.Content split between series and Movies
+      *Content split between series and Movies
-      4.Which Movies has the highest box office?
+      *Which Movies has the highest box office?
-      5.Which Series has the highest IMDB Score?
+      *Which Series has the highest IMDB Score?

 </p>